Test in a live environment

-However, in today's technologically driven world, there is an endless range of PDF tools so how to know which one is best for you?
+However, in today's technologically driven world, there is an endless range of PDF tools, so how do you know which one is best for you?
 Today we will be looking at two PDF tools, PdfPig and IronPDF, taking a comparative look at their features, support, and licensing models.

 PdfPig is an open-source Apache 2.0 licensed library that allows users to read and create PDFs in C#, F#, and other .NET languages.
 With PdfPig, you can create simple PDF documents, read PDF files, extract content from PDF files, and more.
 While it may not match IronPDF's wide range of features and documentation, PdfPig can still be a strong contender, offering you a simpler approach to working with PDF files.